 What do you find most rewarding performing on a West End stage?

 Performing on a West End stage is just incredible!
-The set, lighting and sound makes me feel like I’m in a different world and I love that I can draw the audience into the characters’ world.
+The set, lighting and sound make me feel like I’m in a different world and I love that I can draw the audience into the characters’ world.
 Receiving an immediate response like clapping, laughing or cheering from the audience is just a great feeling and it makes me feel like we’re doing a good job keeping the audience engaged and entertained.

 Book to see ADRIAN MOLE THE MUSICAL at Ambassadors Theatre until 12th October 2019 www.adrianmolethemusical.com (child cast vary on performances)